Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

 The Fujifilm XQ2 measures only 1.3 inches in thickness, meaning it will fit easily in most pockets.
 The camera body is covered in a textured coating, which makes it easier to hold the camera steady, even though it’s thin.
-Its full dimensions are 100 x 59 x 33 mm.
+Its full dimensions are 100 x 59 x 33 mm, so it’s way smaller than the Bushnell 111026 ImageView.

 Fujifilm included a 2/3-inch image sensor with the XQ2, which is much larger in physical size than the sensors found in most compact cameras, where 1/2.3-inch sensors are common.
 The 2/3-inch image sensor is also larger than what most cameras offer that have a similar price point to the Fujifilm XQ2.

-The lens included with the XQ2 will disappoint some photographers, even though it’s a high quality lens.
+The lens included with the XQ2 will disappoint some photographers, even though it’s a high-quality lens.
 The lens has a 4X optical zoom lens, which means you won’t be able to record photos over long distances.
-Some compact cameras, such as the Canon PowerShot SX710, include a larger zoom lens.
+Some compact cameras, such as the Canon PowerShot SX730, include a larger zoom lens.

 Rather than focusing on a large zoom capability, Fujifilm chose to give the XQ2’s lens a maximum aperture of f/1.8, which allows you to easily shoot portraits where the background is blurred and the subject is in sharp focus.
 (A lens with this type of aperture is called a fast lens.)
 Lenses with a similar maximum aperture setting are extremely versatile, but they aren’t often found in compact cameras.